From the R.M. Dolin novel, “An Unsustainable Life – The Book of Darwin.” November 30, 2025

 Darwin fumbles with his napkin before deciding to set his shield aside.
 “Because Ilene doesn’t think I am.”

-“Probably more coffee later,” Anna confides, “we’re gonna be here a while.”
+“Probably more coffee later,” Anna concludes.
+“We’re gonna be here a while.”

-“Very good,” the waiter says as he scurries off to hustle up tips from other patrons.
+“Very good,” the waiter says.
+He scurries off, needing to hustle up tips from other non-lingering patrons.

-Anna cautiously samples her hot coffee, then smiles warmly at Darwin before sternly stating, “Don’t even think about not finishing that thought.”
+Anna cautiously samples her hot coffee.
+She smiles warmly at Darwin before sternly stating, “Don’t even think about not finishing that thought.”

 Darwin stirs his coffee to even out hot spots and takes a sip.
-“She didn’t so much say it as imply it.”
+“She didn’t so much say it as implied it.”

 “Because?”